Skip to main content

 This page covers the new version of Information Extraction.
 For information about the previous version, see Use Information Extraction (legacy)

 Information Extraction transforms unstructured documents and text into key, structured insights using a defined schema.
-This allows information embedded in unstructured text, PDFs, images, or tables to be directly used for analysis, reporting, or downstream agents and applications.
+This lets you use information embedded in unstructured text, PDFs, images, or tables directly for analysis, reporting, or downstream agents and applications.

 • Extracting legal parties and terms from contracts.